When there's a total lunar eclipse to photograph, get prepared for it with our ultimate how-to-photograph guide

 4 Capturing a ‘Blood Moon’ during totality

 While not technically challenging, photographing a total lunar eclipse does require some quick-thinking.
-The light on the Moon’s surface is reduced, but constantly changing during totality, and on May 26, 2021, it’s going be super-quick.
+The light on the Moon’s surface is reduced, but constantly changing during totality, it’s going be super-quick.
 In fact, it’s so quick that the lunar surface may only reach a subtle peach or copper colour.
 It’s impossible to know in advance.

 During totality you’re likely going to need to work between ISO 200 and ISO 800 (though full-frame cameras can probably cope with up to around ISO 3200) and use the widest aperture your lens is capable of to cope with a darkened lunar surface.
 Shutter speeds will depend on your lens and its aperture, but you can calculate them in advance using the Lunar Eclipse Exposure Guide.
 Consider using the bracketing technique, which is the taking of three shots using different shutter speeds.